 Contact A Winter Haven Car Accident Attorney For Help On Your Case

-If you or a loved one has been involved in a Winter Haven car accident, please contact a Winter Haven car accident lawyer for a free consultation.
+If you or a loved one has been involved in a Winter Haven car accident, please contact a Winter Haven car accident lawyer for a free consultation with Russo Law.
 With facts and circumstances like the ones involved in this case, a personal injury lawyer can investigate and evaluate whether a defense of a sudden medical emergency is going to stick.
-If the sudden medical emergency defense is not legally sufficient, you will need a personal injury lawyer to help you with your claim.
+If the sudden medical emergency defense is not legally sufficient, you will need a personal injury lawyer in Winter Haven, Florida to help you with your claim.